-Now that the final two episodes of season 4 have been released, we finally have some idea as to what might happen in season 5.
+Now that season 4 has been released, we finally have some idea as to what might happen in season 5.

 "We don't actually resolve that this season but it plays that moment where they realise it's frozen in time," they said.
 "It's a huge part of season 5 and so, we just wanted to just put it out there, and get people talking about it and thinking about it."